 Alessi is currently a member of the ECAC Division III Tournament selection committee.
 He previously served as the president and then the secretary/treasurer of the NEILA, participated on the New England rating board, and chaired the East-West All-Star Game.

-Mark Spadafora is currently in his seventh year as a defensive coordinator for the MIT men's lacrosse team.
+Mark Spadafora is currently in his eighth year as a defensive coordinator for the MIT men's lacrosse team.
 A four-year starter on defense and two-time captain for the Engineers, he was named to the Pilgrim Lacrosse League All-Academic Team on three occasions.
 Spadafora was also a four-year member of the offensive line on MIT's football team and was served as a captain during his senior season.

 Spadafora graduated from MIT in 2008 with a degree in Mechanical Engineering.